Some Frequently Asked Questions about the Fiver Challenge

 Schools that are successful in applying for funding but require more than the maximum (£250 per organisation) that's offered, are welcome to self-fund the outstanding amount that is needed.

-The same rules apply when returning the fivers; the school should receive back this funding within the month and your pupils will decide how to spend or donate the profit.
+The same rules apply when returning the fivers; the school should receive back this funding within the month and you keep the profits.

 How are funds from Young Enterprise received?